tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

 ## A Parser that returns an ADT

 The return type of the phone number parser above was `[Char]` (equivalent to `String`).
 A more typical use case for a parser though is to generate some data structure that we can then process in other ways.
-In Haskell, this usually means a parser which returns an [Algebraic Data Type (ADT)](/haskell2#algebraic-data-types).
+In Haskell, this usually means a parser that returns an [Algebraic Data Type (ADT)](/haskell2#algebraic-data-types).
 Here is a very simple example.

-Let’s imagine we need to parse records from a vets office.
+Let’s imagine we need to parse records from a vet’s office.
 It treats only three types of animals.
-As always, lets start with the BNF:
+As always, let’s start with the BNF:

 ```haskell
 <Animal> ::= "cat" | "dog" | "camel"
 ```

 So our simple grammar consists of three terminals, each of which is a straightforward string *token* (a constant string that makes up a primitive word in our language).
-To parse such a token, we’ll need a parser which succeeds if it finds the specified string next in its input.
+To parse such a token, we’ll need a parser that succeeds if it finds the specified string next in its input.
 We’ll use our `is` parser from above (which simply confirms a given character is next in its input).
 The type of `is` was `Char -> Parser Char`.
 Since `Parser` is an instance of `Applicative`, we can simply `traverse` the `is` parser across the given `String` (list of `Char`) to produce another `String` in the `Parser` applicative context.

 ```haskell
 string :: String -> Parser String